PipedreamHQ/pipedream/docs/docs/code/nodejs/using-data-stores/README.md

 :::

 ::: warning
-All datastore operations are asynchronous, so `await` must be used in order to allow them to complete.
+All data store operations are asynchronous, so `await` must be used in order to allow them to complete.
 :::

 ## Using the data store